 1. Play Music From Phone to Radio (Any Car)

 A super easy method to play music from your Android or iPhone to the car stereo is to use an FM Bluetooth Adapter.
 This method works on all cars, even older models that don’t have an Aux-In port.

-- The main requirement is that your car has a hands-free calling.
+- The main requirement is that your car has hands-free calling.

-- Sound quality will be mono, not stereo.
+- The sound quality will be mono, not stereo.

 - These instructions typically help car owners with model years manufactured between 2000-2013.